Accessibility Statement

 The ADA non-compliance complaint or grievance will be investigated by the Superintendent’s Office or another person designated by the Superintendent.
 The student, parent, caregiver, or member of the public shall be contacted no later than five (5) working days following the date the Superintendent’s Office receives the information.
 The procedures to be followed are:

-• A record of each ADA non-compliance complaint and grievance made pursuant to Policy 110 shall be maintained at the Duluth Public Schools Superintendent’s office.
+- A record of each ADA non-compliance complaint and grievance made pursuant to Policy 110 shall be maintained at the Duluth Public Schools Assistant Superintendent’s office.
 The record shall include a copy of the complaint or grievance filed, report of findings from the investigation, and the disposition of the matter.

 First Reading: 07-17-2018